NVIDIA/OWL/README.md

 information than a single acceleration structure.

-Despite these significant changes after the initial release, the current abstraction level and API have remained stable over roughly a year now, with only relatively minor additions such as buffers of buffers, refitting, textures, or motion blur.
+Despite these significant changes after the initial release, the current abstraction level and API have remained stable over a pretty long period, now, with only relatively minor additions such as adding newly supported OptiX features that weren't available when OWL was first created.
 Some capabilities will only be available when used with the respective OptiX and/or driver version (like you won't have curves if you use 7.0).

 <!--- ------------------------------------------------------- -->
 # Building OWL / Supported Platforms